In my experience the two big things most property investors fail to do are:

 Some questions you should ask:

-Logically, if a property has not performed well over a 3 or 4 year period, it’s likely to be a dud investment.
+Logically, if a property has not performed well over a 3 or 4-year period, it’s likely to be a dud investment.

-The answers to these questions help ensure that I only retain top performing properties in my portfolio and that my money is working hard for me.
+The answers to these questions help ensure that I only retain top-performing properties in my portfolio and that my money is working hard for me.

 But isn’t it the wrong time to sell?

-If due to your financial capacity you can only afford to hold five properties, you should aim to own the five best performing investment properties you can.
+If due to your financial capacity, you can only afford to hold five properties, you should aim to own the five best-performing investment properties you can.

-This means that if your property isn’t giving you the return you feel it should, then it might be time to make a change either through renovations, by changing property managers or by selling up and buying a better performing investment property.
+This means that if your property isn’t giving you the return you feel it should, then it might be time to make a change either through renovations, by changing property managers or by selling up and buying a better-performing investment property.

 I understand that if one of your properties is underperforming, it’s likely to be in a location where the market is flat and you may not get the optimal price today.

-But don’t wait till the market picks up, because the gap between your underperforming property and better performing investments will only widen as the market moves and it will become harder and more expensive to buy the type of property you’d like to own.
+But don’t wait till the market picks up, because the gap between your underperforming property and better-performing investments will only widen as the market moves and it will become harder and more expensive to buy the type of property you’d like to own.Have to pay some capital gains tax

 Essentially the sooner you can identify and offload an underperforming property, the better.

-I understand this may mean that you’ll take two steps back to move three steps forward; but if you treat your property investments like a business, and that’s what all strategic investors do, you’ll recognise that it’s not how much money you make that matters; it’s how hard your money works for you and how much you keep that counts.
+I understand this may mean that you’ll take two steps back to move three steps forward; but if you treat your property investments like a business, and that’s what all strategic investors do, you’ll recognise that it’s not how much money you make that matters; it’s how hard your money works for you and how much you keep that count.

 Treat your properties like your employees